fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 <img width="1281" alt="Screenshot 2023-05-29 at 11 48 15" src="https://github.com/fernandezbaptiste/Your-First-Contribution/assets/83458751/b059d2f4-dc81-4969-a29f-c8efd42f835e">

-2️Now that you have the copy on your own account, let's download the entire project on your local computer!
+Now that you have the copy on your own account, let's download the entire project on your local computer!

 ## 2. Clone the repository